yumaryvasquez/project-reproducibility/README.md

 The goal of this repository is to serve as an example on how to set up any type of data analysis in a reproducible way.

-I think this should be considered a best practice in the sciences.
+Developing reproducible analysis should be considered a best practice in the sciences.
 Unfortunately, it is not yet a very widespread practice.
 Let me tell you why it is at least good for you as a scientist to strive for reproducibility in your projects:

 - You keep all the files to run an analysis organized and contained on the same place.